openwrt/docker/README.md

 ## `sdk`

 Contains the OpenWrt SDK based on a `debian:latest` container with required packages preinstalled.
-This can be usefull when building packages on MacOS X, Windows or via CI.
+This can be useful when building packages on MacOS X, Windows or via CI.

 ### Example